Romney defends wealth, Santorum touts conservatism

 TRAVERSE CITY, Michigan In a tight race to win the Michigan primary, U.S. Republican presidential candidate Mitt Romney strongly defended his wealth on Sunday and challenged voters to support someone else if they did not like his success.

-The issue could be crucial in Tuesday's vote in Michigan, the state where Romney grew up but faces a tough fight after opposing President Barack Obama's bailout of the U.S. auto industry.
-Romney's main rival in the state is Rick Santorum, who has presented himself as a blue-collar Republican.

-Romney stood by his remark on Friday that his wife drives "a couple of Cadillacs."
-It was a reminder of the challenges he faces in trying to win over voters struggling with the economic downturn and high unemployment.

 "I'm not perfect.
-I just am who I am," Romney said on "Fox News Sunday," when asked about the comment.
+I just am who I am," Romney said on "Fox News Sunday," when asked about the comment, in a Rust Belt state where unemployment is high.

 "We have a car that we have in California.
 And we got a car that we have back in Boston, where our other home is.
 That's just the way it is," the former private equity executive said.